maxosprojects/se-scripting/06-advanced-colorful-runway-objects-rule.md

 ---
 layout: default
+title: 06.
+Advanced colorful runway, or "Objects rule!"
 ---
-# 06. Advanced colorful runway, or "Objects rule!"

 Now that we have an idea how to make a "wavy" runway, we can look at how we can improve the code so it is easier to maintain (fix or tweak) and update (add new features).
 There is a great way to simplify the code by "encapsulating" logic and certain variables into separate units.